surge-synthesizer/surge/doc/developer.md

 * `class HaveCamelcaseNames`
 * `void functionsAreCamelCaseWithLowerFirst`
 * We are not using `s_` or `m_` or equivalent notations for members or statics
 * Full namespaces are generally prefered over usings.
-Even though the code has a `using std` in globals.h we are trying to use
+We are trying to use `std::vector` over `vector` in the code.
-`std::vector` over `vector` in the code.
+* Don't `using namespace` in header files.
+Don't `using namespace std` in new code (but it is in some existing code).
 * Use namespaces not classes to group functions.
 Check out how we implemented `UserInteractions.h`
 * Long and descriptive names are good. `userMessageDeliveryPipe` is better than `umdp`.